MingCWang/todo-list/README.md

 ## Description
 A quick todo app built with react.
 ## What I Learned
-Through this project I practiced how to use state, props, hooks, and how to break the app into components.
-I also used to practice docker containerization.

-Data are all stored in local storage.
+During this project, I practiced using state, props, hooks, and component composition in React.
+I also explored Docker containerization to package and deploy the application consistently.
+Data was stored in local storage for seamless persistence.
+Overall, the project enhanced my React skills, introduced me to Docker, and taught me how to manage data effectively.